 - Characterize calibration performance.

 - Optimize calibration using characterization results.

 Several changes have taken place over the life of the program, with the two major changes being a change in launch provider that changes structural testing and battery testing, and an anomaly in TVAC that forced a test re-plan while in the chamber.

 The launch vehicle uncertainty is something that most CubeSat programs face, and CIRiS had originally planned for it by writing a vibration test procedure that included all possible tests with levels from GSFC-STD-7000.
 This was aimed at a launch that did not involve ISS.
 When the launch was changed to one that involved ISS, the vibration test procedure required updates since many of the tests are not required, but the levels are also uncertain due to the additional requirement of review by the NASA Safety Board.
-This has been an issue since the battery test requirements are different than the spacecraft test requirements, and confirmation of the required levels has been very slow.
+The battery test requirements are different than the spacecraft test requirements.
 With ISS involved, CIRiS also needs to add battery testing to the plan since the CIRiS battery is 176 Whrs, significantly above the capacity ISS allows without special testing.
 Additional battery charge and discharge testing is now planned following vibration testing to satisfy these additional requirements.

 The process of commanding the motor movements without a working home switch also uncovered some inconsistency in the position that the home switch reported at different temperatures.
 It was found that counting motor steps and verifying position by scanning the nadir aperture were a more reliable and consistent method of positioning the scene select motor.
 The FPGA code was updated after the TVAC test to allow for movement without a valid home command to ensure that the motor can be moved when on-orbit, even if the temperature is lower than predicted, and lower than the home switch can tolerate.